Dhanasree-Rajamani/DeepLearningProject/Project/README.md

 ## Description

 This project utilizes the YOLOv7 deep learning model for object detection.
-The YOLOv7 model is trained on a custom dataset using the Grocessory dataset, labeled using Roboflow.
+The YOLOv7 model is trained on a custom dataset using the Grocery dataset, labeled using Roboflow.
 The trained model is then used to perform object detection on test images and videos.
 Additionally, a Flask application has been developed to facilitate uploading images and videos for real-time detection.
 We have also experimented with pretrained, custom trained YOLOv7 and YOLOv8 models for this application.

 ## Features
 - Object detection using the YOLOv7 model